jandaa/masters-thesis/README.md

-# aribic-semantics
-Instance segmentation algorithms built for the ARIBIC project

-### Requirements

-- Ubuntu 18.04+
-- Python 3.6+
-- gcc 9.3.0+
+# Self-Supervised Pre-training of 3D Point Cloud Networks with Image Data

+This repository implements a framework for pre-training neural networks that operate on 3D point clouds using images corresponding to the same scene.
+The work is part of my master's [thesis](https://starslab.ca/wp-content/papercite-data/pdf/2022_janda_contrastive.pdf).

 ## Getting Started

-Please refer to instructions under the ``setup`` folder.
+Please refer to the instructions under the ``setup`` folder.

 ## Downloading Datasets
-Please refer to instructions under the ``datasets`` folder.
+Please refer to the instructions under the ``datasets`` folder.

+## Preprocessing Datasets
+Scripts for preprocessing the datasets into a format usable by this project are provided under the ``scripts/preprocess`` directory.
 ## Training

 To train a model, use one of the appropriate scripts located under the ``scripts/experiments/`` directory.
-Update the path to the dataset root directory and run the stript from the command line.
+Update the path to the dataset root directory and run the desired script from the command line.
+Training can be performed in multiple stages, first training a 2D model with the script ``scripts/experiments/pretrain/images.sh``, then transferring the learned features to the 3D model with ``scripts/experiments/pretrain/images_transfer.sh`` and finally fine-tuning with either ``scripts/experiments/scannet/minkovski.sh`` for semantic segmentation on ScanNet or ``scripts/experiments/s3dis/minkovski.sh`` for semantic segmenation on S3DIS.

 ## Evaluation

-Evaluating a trained model can be done from the command line, with a few command line arguments that specify the dataset directory, the run directory and the checkpoint to use.
+Evaluating a trained model can be done from the command line, with a few command-line arguments that specify the dataset directory, the run directory and the checkpoint to use.
 This could look like the following:

 ```shell
 python main.py \